SPECIAL EVENTS & Exhibits

 Un cielo, un mundo

-The presenter, Ricardo Covarrubias Carreno, Ph.D., has worked at the National Center for Supercomputing Applications at the University of Illinois and he teaches astronomy at Parkland College and Millikan University.
+The presenter, Ricardo Covarrubias Carreno, Ph.D., works at the University of Illinois and he teaches astronomy at Parkland College and Millikin University.

 Videos available on our YouTube channel!